Control Your Financial Freedom Early Retirement Date

 Have you ever wondered how you can control your retirement date?
-It’s simple, really.
-Get to financial Freedom.
+It’s simple, really, to get to financial freedom.
 But how?

 It is entirely in your hands, thanks to the fact that you are in control of your spending.
 Yes, it isn’t how much you make that determines how long you work, it is how much you keep!
 Okay, you can turbo charge your results by earning more, but that will only help you retire sooner if you invest that extra income and keep your spending fixed.

 Here is how long it will take to save for retirement based on different savings rates (play around with your own figures at networthify.com):

 - 10% savings rate = 42 years to retire

 - 20% savings rate = 32 years to retire